LoyolaChicagoCS/ssl/source/apply.rst

 - Upon completion of the challenge, you will meet with existing members of the team.

-- The interview involves a good deal of back and forth, and you may be asked to make an enhancement (with a short timeframe) to your code to assess your ability to deal with changing requirements.
+- The interview involves a good deal of back and forth, and you may be asked to enhance (with a short timeframe) your code to assess your ability to deal with changing requirements.

-- Upon completion of the interview, you will meet with the professors and team leaders to discuss next steps.
+- Upon completion of the interview, you will meet with the professors and team leaders to discuss the next steps.

-- Please do not enroll in independent study until you have completed the screening process.
+- Please do not enroll in an independent study until you have completed the screening process.

 Deadlines
 -----------